Pintuzoft/Avade/README.md

 This is something that no other services has as far as I know, and it can be very useful for larger networks where there might or probably will be difficult to figure out which servers actually is split and gone.

+#### Persistent services ID's

+As long as services is online it will store services ID's for all users.
+At times there might be a split, this will cause a user to be removed from services awareness, however a reconnecting server with identified users can retain their access to all identified nicks and channels as services will remember these sessions for a whole hour before cleaning them out.
+Other services might not figure out that an identified user is the same as the one that splitted and will only identify the user with the users current nick (+r).
+Avade however will keep track of the actual servicesID handled by bahamut.

 ### Command list